jtao1/idol_game/readme.txt

 when letter synergy is hit, which letter is it?

-Have a description of all game actions in every game file Possibly database/online file storage for idol stats/game history?
+Have a description of all game actions in every game file OR
+Remove game history files entirely, only track idol stats Possibly database/online file storage for idol stats/game history?